adelheidsoftware/adelheid-website-11ty/src/pages/contact.md

 For privacy inquiries, please contact us at [privacy@adelheid.org](mailto:privacy@adelheid.org).

-For all other inquiries, or for more informal inquiries, you may contact us via our social media accounts or contact us via Discord.
+For all other inquiries, or for more informal inquiries, you may contact us via our social media accounts or via Discord.

 ### Get Involved